Explosia FX: Solver

 The tab interface looks like this:

-For the buttons at the bottom of the interface, please see the 'Common interface elements' page.
+For the buttons at the bottom of the interface, and the Falloff tab, please see the 'Common interface elements' page.

 This is the voxel size within the boundaries of the solver.
 The solver volume is divided into cubes of this size.
 Smaller values result in more accurate simulations but are slower to playback and render.
 As the voxels get smaller, more particles are required to generate the smoke, etc.